Lcm Of 12 And 10

 The concept of LCM extends far beyond simple arithmetic exercises.
 It finds practical applications in various fields:

 • Scheduling: Determining when events with different periodicities coincide.
-For example, if two buses arrive at a station every 12 and 10 minutes respectively, the LCM (60 minutes) tells us when they will arrive simultaneously.
+To give you an idea, if two buses arrive at a station every 12 and 10 minutes respectively, the LCM (60 minutes) tells us when they will arrive simultaneously.

 • Fractions: Finding the least common denominator (LCD) when adding or subtracting fractions.
 The LCD is the LCM of the denominators.